-Why should I have my cat or dog spayed?
+Why should I have my cat spayed?

-We recommend that all non-breeding animals be sterilized.
-Several health benefits are associated with spaying.
+We recommend that all non-breeding cats be sterilized.
+Several health benefits are associated with spaying your cat.
 First, spaying eliminates the risk of ovarian and uterine cancers.
-Second, breast cancer is the number one type of cancer diagnosed in intact or un-spayed females.
-If your pet is spayed before her first heat cycle, there is less than $\frac{1}{2}$ of $\frac{1}{2}$ (0.5%) chance of developing breast cancer.
-With every subsequent heat cycle, the risk of developing breast cancer increases.
-After about $2\frac{1}{2}$ years of age, ovariohysterectomy offers no protective benefit against developing breast cancer.
+Second, breast cancer is the number one type of cancer diagnosed in intact or un-spayed female cats.
+If your cat is spayed before her first heat cycle, there is less than $\frac{1}{2}$ of $\frac{1}{2}$ (0.5%) chance of developing breast cancer.
+With every subsequent

-Are there other benefits to spaying my pet
+Are there other benefits to spaying my cat?